 Save Money and Avoid Scams when Buying a Car

-For 15 years we are the recognized authority in car buying education, sought by CNN, WSJ, NY Times and MSNBC.
-Our Chief editor Jeff Ostroff has helped the F.B.I. and Secret Service uncover internet fraud.
+For over 15 years we have been the recognized authority in the car buying field, sought out by CNN, WSJ, NY Times and MSNBC.
+Our Chief Editor Jeff Ostroff has helped the F.B.I. and Secret Service uncover internet fraud.
 Our advice has saved our visitors millions.

 Few people want you to know the truth about buying cars.